 The shrink had some great one-liners.
 Trouble is, they were so generic.
 The good news is that if the TV production company gets to do another true crime doc, they can still use the doctor’s quotes because his insight applies to most prisoners.

-Again, if one were to view all the raw interview tapes from the talking heads, they’d see how much these people actually knew — and if they were told what to say.
+Again, if one were to view all the raw interview tapes from the talking heads, they would see how much these people actually knew … and if they were told what to say.
 Were they coached?
 I’m not talking about directors asking to cut back a 3-minute clip to 15 seconds, that’s a different matter.
 Being told what to say so your comments fit a set narrative is not journalism.

 PROMISES, PROMISES …